ArthurGao/platform-prototype/README.md

 - Service Virtualization/Mocking:

 Utilize tools like **WireMock** to simulate microservice interfaces.
 This reduces the dependency on actual services during development and testing, thereby improving efficiency.
+**Localstack** can be used to simulate AWS services, allowing developers to test cloud interactions without needing access to the actual services.

 ## How to Measure Success
-1. Onboarding Efficiency
+### Onboarding Efficiency

    - Time to Productivity: Track how long it takes new hires to set up their local environment and make their first successful commit.
 Reductions in this metric indicate improved onboarding.
    - New Hire Feedback Scores: Use surveys or one-on-one interviews to measure overall satisfaction with the onboarding process and ease of environment setup.
    - Onboarding Documentation Usage: Monitor access and usage analytics on the onboarding documentation and video tutorials.
 Increased usage can correlate with more streamlined onboarding.

-2. Local Development and Testing Efficiency
+### Local Development and Testing Efficiency

    - Setup Time Reduction: Measure the average time developers spend configuring local environments before they can start coding.
 A significant reduction shows that containerized deployments and standardized configurations are working.
    - Error/Issue Tracking: Track the number of setup or configuration issues logged (e.g., in issue trackers or developer forums).
 A decline in these issues would indicate the success of the solution.
    - Test Execution Metrics: Monitor the stability of integration and unit tests.
 Fewer test failures caused by misconfiguration or dependency issues on local setups would be a positive sign.
    - Deployment Success Rates: Record the success rates of local, mixed, and remote deployments.
 If deployments (both local and via Docker/CI pipelines) consistently succeed without environment mismatches, it demonstrates improvement.

-3. Database Management and Migration
+### Database Management and Migration

    - Migration Failure Rates: Measure the number of issues or rollbacks encountered during local database migrations using Liquibase or other tools.
    - Data Consistency: Use automated tests to validate that the database state matches expectations after migrations and seeding.
 Consistent test results indicate a robust migration strategy.

-4. Overall Developer Productivity and Satisfaction
+### Overall Developer Productivity and Satisfaction

    - Developer Net Promoter Score (NPS): Periodically survey your team to determine overall satisfaction with the development and testing environments.
 An increase in the NPS score is an indicator that the pain points are being effectively addressed.
    - Cycle Time Metrics: Track development cycle times (e.g., time from commit to deployment/test result) to determine if faster local setups and automated pipelines are improving overall productivity.

 ## How to Gather Feedback